ferreiro/avatar-me/README.md

 # avatar-me

-Simple node module to retrieves a user avatar given an email or a user name
+Simple node module to retrieves a user avatar given an email or a user name from Google, gravatar or a default image.

 # How to use it?